-Name Description Default microej.testsuite.cc.exclu deatlesses classes excluded from the code coverage anal- Not set ysis. microej.testsuite.properti e \$\#3eccthistipratpe rty is set to true, the code coverage analysis is enabled. true cc.src.folders Path to the folders containing the Java sources used for code coverage analysis.
-Java source folder (src/main/java) and Add-On Processor gen- erated source folders (src-adpgenerated/) 2 microej.testsuite.verbose When this property is set to true, the verbose trace level is enabled. false test.run.excludes.pattern Pattern of classes excluded from the test suite execution.
-Empty string (no test) test.run.failonerror When this property is set to true, the build fails if an error is raised. true test.run.includes.pattern Pattern of classes included in the test suite execution. / (all tests) skip.test When this property is set (any value), the tests are not executed.
+Description Default

+desattlessesf classes excluded from the code coverage anal- Not set

+ysis.

+microej.testsuite.properties Magence and a set to true, the code coverage anal-

+ysis is enabled. true

+Path to the folders containing the Java sources used for Java source folder (

+code coverage analysis. src/main/java) and

+Add-On Processor gen-

+erated source folders (

+src-adpgenerated/)2

+When this property is set to true, the verbose trace level C 1

+is enabled. false

+Pattern of classes excluded from the test suite execution.
+Empty string (no test)

+When this property is set to true, the build fails if an error

+is raised. true

+Pattern of classes included in the test suite execution.

+/ (all tests)

+When this property is set (any value), the tests are not ex- ecuted.
 Not set

+deactions of classes excluded from the code coverage analysis. eMdSecthitiprotederty is set to true, the code coverage analysis is enabled.
+Path to the folders containing the Java sources used for code coverage analysis.
+When this property is set to true, the verbose trace level is enabled.
+Pattern of classes excluded from the test suite execution.
+When this property is set to true, the build fails if an error is raised.
+Pattern of classes included in the test suite execution.
+When this property is set (any value), the tests are not ex-